 Looking for something smaller?

-But if you ride a skinny, city bike in a city full of bike stands, you might be better off with a less bulky lock than the Litelok X3.
+And if you ride a skinny, city bike in a city full of bike stands, you might be better off with a less bulky lock than the Litelok X3.

 The Hiplok D1000 is much smaller than the Litelok X3, so it's going to be easier to carry around in a bag.
-It's also slightly lighter (8%).
-And if you're sure it will work well with your bike and where you lock, it could be a good alternative.
+It's also 8% lighter.
+Plus in the US, it is significantly cheaper!

 Looking for something cheaper?